-The Town of Nantucket is developing a plan for an electricity aggregation program, which will be called Nantucket Power Choice.
+The Town of Nantucket has developed a plan for an electricity aggregation program, which will be called Nantucket Power Choice.
 Electricity aggregation is a form of group purchasing in which a town strategically procures electricity supply on behalf of its citizens.
 Aggregation is allowed by Massachusetts law and is growing in popularity as an alternative to volatile utility electricity pricing.

 All Nantucket residents and businesses that currently receive National Grid Basic Service will be automatically enrolled in Nantucket Power Choice.
 Anyone who has already established a contract with their own electricity supplier will not be enrolled.
 Residents and businesses that do not wish to participate in Nantucket Power Choice will have the freedom to opt out of the program and remain with National Grid.
 After program launch, residents and businesses can continue to opt out at any time with no penalty.

-Learn more about the program by reading the draft aggregation plan and associated FAQ.
+Learn more about the program by visiting the Program website: masspowerchoice.com/Nantucket

 For more information, please contact: